 Members are elected to Divisional and Branch Councils by members of the division or branch.
 The councils are an important channel of communication between members and the board and are essential for serving members.
 Their key focus is on member engagement and advocacy of the profession and CPA Australia.

 The CPA Australia Board of Directors governs five board committees that assist the board in its decision-making and policy processes.
 The five committees are:

 - Nomination and Remuneration

-CPA Australia has four advisory committees which advise the CPA Australia Board of Directors in the areas of:
+CPA Australia has two Advisory Committees which advise the CPA Australia Board of Directors in the areas of:

 - public practice

-Divisional committees are established by divisional councils to enhance member engagement.
-The committees represent the interests of members within a particular sector or group and act in an advisory capacity to the council, under agreed terms of reference or a charter.
+Divisional and Branch Committees are established by Divisional Councils to enhance member engagement.
+The committees and branches represent the interests of members within a particular sector or group and act in an advisory capacity to the Council, under agreed terms of reference or a charter.

 CPA Australia has established representative offices in various locations around the world which are not divisions or branches as defined in Article 52 of the Constitution.
 Representative offices are established to assist CPA Australia members residing in these locations with their continuing professional development and other benefits of membership.
 These offices may or may not be staffed by CPA Australia and are permitted to form Committees of local members.